NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] HeatingSystemType child element choices are ``ElectricResistance``, ``Furnace``, ``WallFurnace``, ``FloorFurnace``, ``Boiler``, ``Stove``, ``PortableHeater``, ``FixedHeater``, or ``Fireplace``.
   .. [#] HeatingSystemFuel choices are  "electricity", "natural gas", "fuel oil", "fuel oil 1", "fuel oil 2", "fuel oil 4", "fuel oil 5/6", "diesel", "propane", "kerosene", "coal", "coke", "bituminous coal", "wood", or "wood pellets".
          For ``ElectricResistance``, "electricity" is required.
-  .. [#] The sum of all ``FractionHeatLoadServed`` (across all HeatingSystems, HeatPumps and attached heating systems in CoolingSystems) must be less than or equal to 1.
+  .. [#] The sum of all ``FractionHeatLoadServed`` (across all HeatingSystems, HeatPumps and integrated heating systems in CoolingSystems) must be less than or equal to 1.
   .. [#] FractionHeatLoadServed is required unless the heating system is a heat pump backup system (i.e., referenced by a ``HeatPump[BackupType="separate"]/BackupSystem``; see :ref:`hvac_heatpump`), in which case FractionHeatLoadServed is not allowed.

 Electric Resistance